StarRocks/starrocks/docs/sql-reference/sql-functions/aggregate-functions/multi_distinct_count.md

 ## Description

-Returns the total number of rows of the distinct `expr`, equivalent to count(distinct expr).
+Returns the total number of rows of the `expr`, equivalent to count(distinct expr).

 ## Syntax